kongteckmee/christian-sc/README.md

 [Google Font](https://fonts.google.com/)
  - Google Fonts imported to be the fonts in the website.
 Two types of fonts used:
     - Merriweather - The font family for the logo and the title.
-    - Roboto - The font family for the texts.
+    - Roboto - The font family for the content.

 [Font Awesome](https://fontawesome.com/)
  - Font Awesome used to provide the icons for Upcoming Event section, and the icons for social media: Facebook and Instagram.